 Theatre 80 St. Marks is an East Village and a New York institution with a history reflective of the kind of life that once embodied the area.
-Lorcan Otway is the current owner of the theater, which had been started by his father, as well as the adjoining Museum of the American Gangster.
+Lorcan Otway (b.
+July 27, 1955) is the current owner of the theater, which had been started by his father, as well as the adjoining Museum of the American Gangster.
 Son of novelist, playwright, producer, and owner of Theatre 80 Howard Otway, Lorcan grew up around St. Mark’s and the off-off-Broadway theater scene that congregated around there in the 1960’s.
-Recently, he gave an oral history as part of the GVSHP Oral History Collection focused on the East Village.
+In 2015, he sat with us to provide an oral history as part of the Village Preservation Oral History Collection focused on the East Village.
 In it, he discusses the very lively character of the neighborhood he knew growing up, the theater, and the strong mafia connections that are a part of Theatre 80’s history, the founding of the museum, and the character of NYC.

 Lorcan first describes his early life and what brought his father to the village: